Quantum Mpemba effect without global symmetries: Abstract

 \section{Abstract}

 The Mpemba effect, where a system initially farther from equilibrium relaxes faster than one closer to equilibrium, has been extensively studied in classical systems and recently explored in quantum settings.
 While previous studies of the quantum Mpemba effect (QME) have largely focused on isolated systems with global symmetries, we argue that the QME is ubiquitous in generic, non-integrable many-body systems lacking such symmetries, including U(1) charge conservation, spatial symmetries, and even energy conservation.
 Using paradigmatic models such as the quantum Ising model with transverse and longitudinal fields, we show that the QME can be understood through the energy density of initial states and their inverse participation ratio in the energy eigenbasis.
-Our findings provide a unified framework for the QME, linking it with classical thermal relaxation and phenomena such as prethermalization and weak ergodicity breaking.
+Our findings provide a unified framework for the QME, linking it with classical thermal relaxation.

 {\bf \em Introduction.---}The approach to thermal equilibrium is the ultimate fate of most interacting systems in nature, both classical and quantum.
 The rate at which this happens, however, can vary wildly depending on the initial microscopic configurations and the nature of interactions.
 A celebrated example, dating back to antiquity and systematically studied since the 1960s, is the classical Mpemba effect~\cite{Mpemba1969}: the counterintuitive observation that a hot liquid can freeze faster than a colder liquid under certain conditions.
 While similar anomalous relaxation behaviors have been found in a variety of classical systems~\cite{Keller18,BaityJesi2019,Kumar2020,Schwarzendahl2022,GonzalesAdalid2024}, the understanding of their origin remains an active area of research~\cite{BurridgeLinden2016, Klich2019,Bechhoefer2021, Holtzman2022, Teza2025}.